So why is the universal credit system controversial and the cut so damaging? Who is likely to be affected? We answer your questions.

 Since February 2018, more women than men have started on universal credit each month.
 But the four weeks up to April 8 2021 bucked the trend, with men accounting for a higher proportion (51 per cent) of people starting on the benefit.
 The government observed a similar pattern in the first month of lockdown last year, when 56 per cent of universal credit starts were men.

 Why is universal credit controversial?

-The universal credit system has been long criticised as not fit for purpose.
+The system has been long criticised as not fit for purpose.

 One problem is the five-week wait most claimants face between applying for the benefit and receiving their first payment.
 It has been blamed for pushing people further into debt.

-Claimants can receive an advance payment to cover the wait, but it must then essentially be paid back.
+Claimants can receive an advance payment to cover the wait, but in effect it acts as a loan which must be paid back.
 Their payments for the next year are spread out over 13 weeks instead of 12.